Thejustv/Thejustv/README.md

 - 👋 Hi, I’m @Thejustv
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning front-end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me thejustv22@gmail.com